-In 2016, 2017 and 2018 we will run academic workshops on belief, memory, and confabulation to discuss key project topics with scholars in philosophy, psychology, and psychiatry.
+In 2016, 2017 and 2018 we organised and hosted academic workshops on belief, memory, and confabulation to discuss key project topics with scholars in philosophy, psychology, and psychiatry.

-We will also organise public engagement events and focus groups with mental health service users, carers, and mental health care professionals to receive feedback from people with lived experience of mental illness and from mental health campaigners and activists.
+We also organised several public engagement events and focus groups with mental health service providers, users, and carers; we received feedback from people with lived experience of mental illness and from mental health campaigners and activists.

 Timeline of events

 26th June 2019, 5:30-7:30pm, ERI Foyer, University of Birmingham: "Pouring Water through a Telescope", exhibition celebrating the power of imagination to promote self-discovery and healing.
 Co-organised with the Art Recovery Group at the Barber Institute of Fine Arts.
 Meet the artists!
 Part of the Arts and Science Festival 2019 and the Green Heart Festival.

-18th June 2019, 6-8:30pm, Midlands Art Centre: Film Screening of 'Red Hands' by Francesco Filippi, followed by panel discussion on youth mental health.
+18th June 2019, 6-8:30pm, Midlands Arts Centre: Film Screening of 'Red Hands' by Francesco Filippi, followed by panel discussion on youth mental health.
 The film celebrates the power of imagination to enable growth and redemption.
 Co-hosted with the University of Birmingham Institute for Mental Health.
 Part of the Arts and Science Festival 2019.

 17th March 2019: Eugenia Lancellotta and Matilde Aliffi represented PERFECT at a special event for Brain Awareness Week 2019: Birmingham’s ThinkTank 'Meet the Brain Experts'.
 They talked about their research on delusions and emotions.

 30th January 2019: the PERFECT team participated in a special event organised by Radical Sabbatical on The Unconditioned Mind.
 Valeria Motta talked about the benefits of solitude and loneliness.
 Eugenia Lancellotta talked about the benefits of delusions.
 Matilde Aliffi talked about whether we are epistemically responsible for our emotions.

 24th October 2018, 1-2pm, ERI Building: Project visitor at the Philosophy WIP seminar, Krystyna Bielecka (Warsaw) on "Are confabulations representational?
 A case of Korsakoff Syndrome".